1986 Winisk flood: Flood event

 The ice upstream of the Winisk river broke up before the ice at the river's mouth.
-The ice and water flowing downstream could not flow into the bay, and was instead forced up onto the riverbank.
-The ice and water came in, bursting the river's banks and buildings were smashed and carried away by the ice.
+The ice and water flowing downstream could not flow into the bay and was instead forced up onto the riverbank.
+The ice and water came in, bursting the river's banks, and buildings were smashed and carried away by the ice.
 Although preparations were made, many residents of the community were caught by surprise when the ice came.
 Residents had minutes to board boats and canoes before the ice and water overwhelmed buildings.
-Massive boulders of ice, some described as being as large as two storey buildings, were carried by the torrent through town.
+Massive boulders of ice, some described as being as large as two-story buildings, were carried by the torrent through town.
 Homes were lifted off of their foundations and carried inland by the floodwaters.Boats carrying evacuated residents were tossed around between huge chunks of ice, warping and crushing boats.
-Power lines snapped and the community's power station exploded as ice chunks impacted the building, cutting off telephone and electricity to the community.
+Power lines snapped, and the community's power station exploded as ice chunks impacted the building, cutting off telephone and electricity to the community.

 The community's priest used the community's only working radio to contact Telesat before the power was cut.
 A man from Telesat contacted authorities and helicopters arrived in the community approximately three hours later.

 Rescue efforts took several hours as helicopters rescued residents from the ice and displaced homes in foggy conditions.
 People were airlifted to the Winisk Airport, which was above the floodwaters, and evacuated to Attawapiskat.
 Residents were allowed back into the community to collect some belongings on May 17.